LostInBrittany/pwa-beers/step-02/README.md

 We are adding a custom `beer-list-item` Polymer element that will be stored in the `src/beer-list` folder.

-A Polymer element definition is composed of two parts inside a `dom-model` declaration:
+A Polymer element definition is composed of two parts inside a `dom-module` declaration:

 * A  `template` defining the local DOM for the element and the CSS rules that apply to this local DOM.

-* A `Polymer` element registration linking the `dom-model` and it's behavior and making it available to the application.
+* A `Polymer` element registration linking the `dom-module` and it's behavior and making it available to the application.

 You will get (lots of) more details on custom element definition on further steps, by now this should be enough.